Anna Grelik, M.A.

 - “AI-MAPPING / MAPPING AI – Documentary Operations of Mapping”, Lecture Series “The Documentary V”, (14.12.2023) Ruhr-Universität Bochum.
 In preparation

 - “‘The Environment is not a System’ – Algorithmic Disruptions of the Anthropological Bias”, conference “Zerstresst!
 Tensions between the Aesthetic and the Political”, Heinrich Heine University Düsseldorf (07.-09.12.2023).
-Essay in preparation

 Other

-- Participation in the FOUNDING LAB Summer School assisted by IDSA x ARS ELECTRONICA FOUNDING LAB Facilitators.
+Participation in the FOUNDING LAB Summer School assisted by IDSA x ARS ELECTRONICA FOUNDING LAB Facilitators.

 Membership

-- German Association for Art History
+- Membership: German Association for Art History